MuhammadQasimTanveer/GroceryStoreApp/README.md

 # Grocery Store App

-A responsive web application for browsing and shopping grocery products with live JSON data.
+A responsive web application that allows users to browse and shop for grocery products easily.It features an intuitive interface with search, categories, and a dynamic shopping cart.

----

 ## 🚀 Functionalities